Wooden Floor Restoration Cost

 State of Existing Wood Flooring

 The condition of the floor itself is also a considerable element, as the state of the floor will determine how long the job will take.
-If you’re lucky, your wood floor won’t need a lot of work done to get it safe, but some installations with neglected floorboards will need to have a lot more work done.
+If you’re lucky, your wooden flooring won’t need a lot of work done to it, but in some instances it's a case of repairing the floor to make it safe before starting anything else.

 Location of Property